craddis1/CosmoWAP/docs/source/getting_started.rst

 Forecasting with Fisher Matrices
 --------------------------------

-CosmoWAP includes a full forecasting pipeline for SNRs, Fisher matrices and MCMCs
+CosmoWAP includes a full forecasting pipeline for SNRs, Fisher matrices and MCMCs.
+A basic example:

-Lets run through a basic example!

 .. code-block:: python